tangentyh/notes-of-tan/docs/backend/distributed.md

      - motivation — replication with copy replicas only is storage costly
      - upgrade — in cases of write timeouts or copy replica failures, witness replicas can be upgraded to copy replicas
      - requirement for availability — n copy and m witness replicas has same availability guarantees as n + m copies, if W and R above majority and at least one replica is a copy replica in a quorum
-   - sloppy quorum — in case of replica failures, write operations can use additional healthy nodes from the node list for hinted handoff (see below)
+   - sloppy quorum — in case of replica failures, write operations can use additional healthy nodes from the node list for hinted handoff (see [Anti-Entropy](#Anti-Entropy))

 1. eventual consistency
    - BASE